 While police brutality is often talked about in a political sense, the issue is very real and extremely serious.
 Because police officers are expected to protect the public by confronting violent people, they are permitted to use deadly force if needed.
 Also, they can use physical force if the situation calls for it.
-Police brutality arises when a situation does not warrant deadly or physical force, but such force is used regardless.
-If you have been a victim of police brutality, please use the form on this page to request a free case evaluation.
+Police brutality arises when a situation does not warrant deadly or physical force but such force is used regardless.
+If you have been a victim of police brutality, fill out a free case evaluation today.

 When Is Physical or Deadly Force Considered Police Brutality?

-- Wrongful death caused by a police officer; and
+- Wrongful death caused by a police officer

-Sometimes, your actions can help you avoid police brutality, but other times, a bad police officer is going to do what he or she wants regardless of your actions.
+Sometimes, your actions can help you avoid police brutality, but other times, a bad police officer is going to do what they want regardless of your actions.
 When dealing with law enforcement, the best thing you can do is comply with whatever the officer says while interacting with you.
-Then, contact a police brutality lawyer after the incident.
+Contact a police brutality lawyer after the incident.